-Well - as usual - it depends.
-The values above are the recommended durations by National Sleep Foundation, but they are averaged over the entire population - everybody is different and other sleep times may be appropriate.
-Some people only need sleep for 4 or 5 hours - Margaret Thatcher was one of these short-sleepers, as she claimed to sleep only four hours a night.
+Well – as usual – it depends.
+The values above are the recommended durations by National Sleep Foundation, but they are averaged over the entire population – everybody is different, and other sleep times may be appropriate.
+Some people only need to sleep for 4 or 5 hours – Margaret Thatcher was one of these short-sleepers, as she claimed to sleep only four hours a night.
 On the other hand, some people (long-sleepers) are drowsy if they don't sleep for 11 or 12 hours.
 Why is it so?

-The response is simple - how much sleep you need is genetic, like your height or eye color.
-In 2009, scientists found the gene (DEC2) associated with the "effectiveness" of sleep.
-Other researchers in 2014 compared how twins performed on some cognitive tasks - one sibling had the mutation in that gene, but the other did not.
-The study confirmed that the person with the short-sleeper mutation, which can come in numbers of variants, performed better than the twin without the mutation.
+The response is simple – how much sleep you need is genetic, like your height or eye color.found the gene (DEC2) associated with the "effectiveness" of sleep.
+Other compared how twins performed on some cognitive tasks – one sibling had the mutation in that gene, but the other did not.
+The study confirmed that the person with the short-sleeper mutation, which can come in a number of variants, performed better than the twin without the mutation.
 Still, it is believed that not one but multiple genes are involved.

 To sum up, it looks like people's need for sleep is programmed from birth.
 Long-sleepers need to sleep a couple of hours more, while short-sleepers feel great and function normally after only a few hours of sleep.
 Short-sleeper syndrome isn't considered a sleep disorder, as such people don't have the problems that insomniacs face – fatigue throughout the day, a need to nap, problems with falling asleep, staying asleep, or waking up frequently throughout the night.
 No, they just need less time to "clean up" their brains.
 Additionally, they also tend to be more optimistic and active during the day.
 Thanks to their syndrome, they can gain anywhere from 30 to even 60 extra days per year!
 How lucky, especially when compared to those poor long-sleepers.
 And you, what would you do with such an extra month of free time?